ni1o1/transbigdata/paper.md

 # **Similar software packages**

-Several tools exist which allow process and visualization of spatio-temporal mobility data. moveVis [@2020moveVis] providing tools to visualize movement data and temporal changes of environmental data by creating video animations.
-TraViA [@Siebinga2021] provides tools to visualize and annotate movement data in an interactive approach.
-MovingPandas [@0x003aba2b] is a comprehensive tool that could both provide trajectory data structures and functions for data exploration and visualization.
-PySAL [@rey_pysal_2010] is a family of packages allows for advanced geospatial data science, which supports the development of high-level applications.
+Several similar tools exist which involves process and visualization of spatio-temporal big data. `moveVis` [@2020moveVis] providing tools to visualize movement data and temporal changes of environmental data by creating video animations. `TraViA` [@Siebinga2021] provides tools to visualize and annotate movement data in an interactive approach. `MovingPandas` [@0x003aba2b] is a comprehensive tool that could both provide trajectory data structures and functions for data exploration and visualization. `PySAL` [@rey_pysal_2010] is a family of packages allows for advanced geospatial data science, which supports the development of high-level applications.
 The traffic library [@Olive2019] is a toolbox for processing and analyzing air traffic data.

-However, there is a lot of work before transforming raw spatio-temporal data into valuable insights.
-For example, transformation of coordinate systems, trip map-matching, origin-destination calculation.
-Thus, a tool that integrates multiple data processing functions, GIS analysis tools, and various visualization features through one language could effectively facilitate the research progress.
+Each of the softwares described above provide processing and analysis support from sepcific aspects of spatio-temporal big datatrack big data process.
+However, there are still a lot of works to do during the process of transforming raw spatio-temporal data into valuable insights.
+These tasks can hardly be fully covered by these softwares.
+Thus, a tool that integrates multiple data processing methods, GIS analysis tools, and various visualization features through one programming language could effectively facilitate the research progress.

 # Statement of need